 If you’ve ever been to Disney World, you’ve probably discovered it is full of some amazing restaurants.
-And if you’re new to Disney World, prepare to be in for a treat.
+And if you’re new to Disney World, prepare for a special treat.
 When most people think of theme parks, they think of your standard french fries, burgers, and hot dogs.
 Of course Disney World has most of these things, but they also have some delicious and unique options as well.
 One of the best things about dining at Disney is the theming.
 There really is something for everyone.
 Whether you want the fun, character dining experience or an upscale, luxury meal, you’ll always find a restaurant to fit your theme.
 We recently took our little girl to Disney and were in awe of all the choices.
-And in an effort to help you decide amongst the numerous dining options, we put together a guide of our top 6 choices for kids.
+And in an effort to help you decide amongst the numerous dining options, we put together a guide of the 6 best Disney World Restaurants for kids that will take your experience to the next level.

 Whispering Canyon is a large, open restaurant located in the Fort Wilderness Lodge.
 You get that “old west” style decor typical of the resort, which adds to the excitement.
 But the real star of the show here is the service.
 We don’t want to give too much away because the fun surprises truly make the experience, but you’ll get plenty of participation from your server.
 And they especially like to involve the kids.